opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/rds_instance_v3.md

 * `ha_replication_mode` - (Optional) Specifies the replication mode for the standby DB instance.
 For MySQL, the value is async or semisync.
 For PostgreSQL, the value is async or sync.
 For Microsoft SQL Server, the value is sync.

-NOTE: async indicates the asynchronous replication mode. semisync indicates the semi-synchronous replication mode. sync indicates the synchronous replication mode.
+-> **Note:** Async indicates the asynchronous replication mode. semisync indicates the semi-synchronous replication mode. sync indicates the synchronous replication mode.
 Changing this parameter will create a new resource.